 OK, this tip might cause a little discussion because this area is where most people stay, but check out the small towns south of this area, along highway 12.
 Towns like Avon, Waves, Frisco, Hatteras and Ocracoke all have beautiful vacation homes, but it's almost like a different world.

 Sure, it takes extra time to get down there, but it's well worth the drive.
-There are far less people and the natural beauty is incredible.
+There are far fewer people and the natural beauty is incredible.
 Miles and miles of empty beaches along the Cape Hatteras National Seashore await the visitor.

-So if you want less crowds, beautiful natural scenery and the incredible serenity that an empty beach offers, then stay away from the more popular touristy areas like Nags Head, Kitty Hawk and Kill Devil Hills.
+So if you want less crowds, beautiful natural scenery and the incredible serenity that an empty beach offers, then stay away from the more popular tourist areas like Nags Head, Kitty Hawk and Kill Devil Hills.

 Even if you do stay in one of the more populated areas, take a day and drive down the coast.
 You won't regret it.

 Mistake #2 - Visiting During the Height of Tourist Season